-The game loop platform facilitates integration with game engines (such as the open-source Unity1 engine), where objects are updated only at predefined points in time.
-In the "update" function, the kernel is responsible for checking the current time (as some time has passed since the last call to the "update" function), and process all the events generated by objects.
+The game loop platform facilitates integration with game engines (such as the open-source Unity1 engine), where objects are updated only at predefined points in time, decided upon by the game engine.
+In the "update" function, the kernel is responsible for checking the current time (as some time has passed since the last call to the "update" function), and process all generated events.
 This means that events generated in between two of these points are not processed immediately, but queued and their processing delayed until the next processing time.